MetalDent/jsPractice2/README.md

 # jsPractice2
-Using JavaScript made an image slider
+Using JavaScript and jQuery made an image slider